muratkeremozcan/pizza-api/README.md

 We also want to gain confidence that no matter how flags are controlled in any environment, they will work with our service.
 This will enable us to fully de-couple the testing of feature flags from the management of feature flags, thereby de-coupling continuous deployment from continuous delivery.
 The key here is to be able control and verify the flag state for a scoped user.

 Similar to the UI approach, we can set flag the feature flag in the beginning of a test and clean up at the end.
-This would be an exclusive feature flag test which we only need to run on one deployment; if we can control and verify the flag on one deployment, things will work the same on any deployment.
+This would be an exclusive feature flag test which we only need to run on one deployment; if we can control and verify the flag value's consequences on one deployment, things will work the same on any deployment.
 Later, the spec would be converted to a permanent one, where which we can tweak it to not need flag controls, or the spec can get removed entirely.
-Therefore it is a good practice to house the spec under `./cypress/integration/feature-flags` and control in which deployment it executes with config files.
+Therefore it is a good practice to house the spec under `./cypress/integration/feature-flags` and control in which deployment it executes with config files using `ignoreTestFiles` property in the json.

 In our example demoing this test would require a token and user scope; create a pizza for a scoped user and try to update the pizza as that user.
-Since we did not implement authorization to our lambda, this test is not able to be shown.
+Since we did not implement authorization to our lambda, this test is not able to be shown in a satisfactory manner.
 We can set the flag for a user but since the update is not scoped to that user, verifying whether that user can update a pizza or not is not possible.
 We are confident that the test scenario will be trivial in the real world where APIs are secured and tokens are scoped to users.